Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-minimal/README.md

 You can apply the same separation for grid widget templates as well.
 You can move the project-specific grid widget templates to the `/GridSystem/Templates` folder in the root `SitefinityWebApp` folder of the project.

 ## Location of project frontend assets
 All project-specific frontend assets like SCSS, images, JavaSCript files, and so on need to be placed in the `assets/src/project` folder.
-When the `npm start` is run, all source files are processed and moved to the `assets/dist` folder, from which there are used in the project.
+When the `npm start` is run, all source files are processed and moved to the `assets/dist` folder, from which they are used in the project.

 ### Scss
 Place all your SCSS files in the `assets/src/project/sass` folder.
 We recommend that you create subfolders to organize the project files and only then import the files in `main.scss`
 **Example:**
 ```
 File structure
-|- sass
+|- scss
 |-- settings
 |--- _colors.scss
 |--- _typography.scss